-Remote Access VPN is a Business VPN that establishes a secure connection between remotely working employees and the organization’s network infrastructure.
-This type of business VPN solution encrypts all the data traffic before sending it through the secure tunnel established between the network infrastructure and the employees.
+Remote Access VPN establishes a secure connection between remotely working employees and the organization’s network infrastructure.
+This type of solution encrypts all the data traffic before sending it through the secure tunnel established between the network infrastructure and the employees.
 Being so enables the remote workforce to safely and securely access business network resources and applications from the data source.

 Remote Access VPN consists of two key components – Network Access Server (NAS) and VPN client.
 NAS is the server or software application on a shared server that is connected to the organization’s internal network.
 VPN client is the software installed on a remotely working employee’s device.
 When the user wishes to access the organization’s internal server, the VPN client establishes a secure tunnel to the NAS and thus allows the user to access the internal network securely.

-Site-to-site VPN is the kind of Business VPN solution where the connection is established between multiple networks, like corporate networks, branch office networks, etc. This type of Business VPN is used by organizations with multiple offices at various geolocations which need constant access to the corporate network.
+With Site-to-site VPN the secure tunnel is established between multiple networks, like corporate networks, branch office networks, etc. This type of VPN is used by organizations with multiple offices at various geolocations which need constant access to the corporate network.
 Businesses typically choose site-to-site VPNs as it helps employees access connected internal networks as if they are all part of a single network without requiring the use of a VPN client.